Connect with NLC

-View the names and faces of the Program Committee members here.
+Our Program Committee is made up of Board members and volunteers.
+View the names and faces of the current Program Committee members here.

 Kate holds a BSc in Business Administration & Accounting, and has a background providing support for a variety of public and charitable institutions.
 She has had a lifelong passion for music, and can be found on summer evenings, with bagpipes, piping down the sun.